sergiofgonzalez/eloquent-js/chapter10-modules/03-ecmascript-modules/README.md

 In 2015, the JavaScript standard introduced the ES modules.
 This system introduces its own, different approach to Node.js modules (which is based in CommonJS).

-In this system, the main concepts of dependencies and insterfaces remain the same, but the details differ.
+In this system, the main concepts of dependencies and interfaces remain the same, but the details differ.
 For example, the notation is now integrated into the language and you don't need to call a function like `require` and instead use the JavaScript keywords `import` and `export`.

 ```javascript
 // making a few modules available in the current scope